polywrap/PolyGPT/README.md

 - Load the ethereum wrap and get the Chain ID
 - Load the ethereum wrap and get the current gas price
 - Load the ethereum wrap and send a transaction to `0xEthereumAddress` with 10% of my current funds

+## Autopilot Mode

+To enable Autopilot and let the model execute freely the next operations sent the Prompt: `auto -N` where `N` is the amount of automatic stepts you want the agent to take.

+This command will trigger mostly execution steps where the agent loads wrappers and executes theirs functions.

+We recommend oversight of the Autopilot mode as it will probably steer away from its main goal or waste tokens when it goes on loops.

 ## Chat Logs